 Theory of design and color.
-Study of fine examples of painting, architecture, sculpture and handicrafts.
+Study of fine examples of painting and architecture, sculpture and handicrafts.
 The problems are intended to give a practical working knowledge of design and color.
+Two units; throughout the year.

 12A-12B.
 Advanced Design and Color